Unified Modeling Language: Adoption

 In 2013, UML had been marketed by OMG for many contexts, but aimed primarily at software development with limited success.

 It has been treated, at times, as a design silver bullet, which leads to problems.
 UML misuse includes overuse (designing every part of the system with it, which is unnecessary) and assuming that novices can design with it.

 It is considered a large language, with many constructs.
 Some people (including Jacobson) feel that UML's size hinders learning and therefore uptake.

-Visual Studio dropped support for UML in 2016 due to lack of use.
+Visual Studio removed support for UML in 2016 due to lack of use.

-According to Google Trends, use of the term UML has declined since 2004 although leveled off in the last 5 years.